muntra-dev/power-bi-server/README.md

 ./create-server.ps1
 ```

-Wait for the installation to finish (should take 15-20 mins).
+Wait for the script to finish (should take 15-20 mins).

 When it's done, RDP into the server using the public DNS name or server IP.